alinaitkin/TrackMaven.github.io/content/setting-up-https.md

 ### Hardening Nginx

-Adding the below lines to your `server` virtual host will give you all the benefits of the most up-to-date ciphers while disallowing some of the weakers known ones:
+Adding the below lines to your `server` virtual host will give you all the benefits of the most up-to-date ciphers while disallowing some of the known-to-be-weaker ones:

     ssl_prefer_server_ciphers on;
     ssl_protocols SSLv3 TLSv1 TLSv1.1 TLSv1.2;